 - Formally assess your student’s subject-specific and career and professional development training needs on a regular basis (as a minimum this should happen at least once each year) and advise on opportunities available to meet these needs.
 See below for information and resources for assessing training needs, and for finding training provision.

 - Support your student’s reflections on their own progress.
-They are required to submit a GSS report each term too and if they are able to reflect appropriately on their progress this should help you identify further where they need support.
+They are required to submit a report in GSR each term too and if they are able to reflect appropriately on their progress this should help you identify further where they need support.
 There is a specific Preparing for the Transfer of Status form (Word document) for them to use in the term pre Transfer which will focus their reflections on preparing for this key milestone (or view the Preparing for Transfer of Status form as a webpage).
 A similar form is available for Confirmation of Status (Word document form) (or view the Confirmation of Status form as a webpage).

 - Inform the departmental Director of Graduate Studies through termly reporting mechanisms of any concerns about your student’s progress, attendance or other needs.

 assessing training needs and finding training provision